-During 2017, the Authority continued its economic strategic goal of improving its financial condition.
-During the year, and in addition to scheduled bond debt service payments, the Authority repaid approximately \$36.0 million in debt principal and took on no additional debt.
-The \$36.0 million consists primarily of an early call on a portion of the bond debt along with principal payments towards development area loans.
+During 2018, the Authority continued its economic strategic goal of improving its financial condition.
+During the year, and in addition to scheduled bond debt service payments, the Authority repaid approximately \$18 million in debt principal and took on no additional debt.
+The Authority also reserved approximately \$12 million toward the early defeasance of the 2012 bonds with the goal of eliminating all remaining pre-2019 debt by the end of the year 2019.

-Total gas drilling bonus and rent payments received to date is \$49.6 million.
-The Authority is receiving, or accreting, \$10.7 million per year in rental and bonus payments.
+Total gas drilling bonus and rent payments received to-date is \$49.9 million.
+The bonus payments of \$46.1 million were accreted over a five year period which ended in February 2018.
 Drilling on the first completed well pad began in June 2016 with the Authority to receive monthly royalty payments equal to 18% of the production value.
-The Authority received \$13.2 million of these royalty payments during 2017.
+The Authority received \$17 million of these royalty payments during 2018.
 Net revenues from the natural gas lease are being used to reduce airline rates and charges and for capital expenditures, including economic development, at the Airport.

-During 2017, Moody's bond rating agency reviewed the Authority's credit and maintained the Authority's rating at A3 with a stable outlook.
-This is in-line with the other rating agencies and provides evidence that the Authority continues to be viewed as a sound business entity whose financial viability remains highly stable.
+During 2018, the Fitch and Moody's bond rating agencies reviewed the Authority's credit and maintained the Authority's rating at A and A3, respectively, with a stable outlook.
+This provides evidence that the Authority continues to be viewed as a sound business entity whose financial viability remains highly stable.